gzssince1990/BiaoTeach/README.md

 3. Set up Frontend Env(Android RN first, because my wife's phone is android), let's see if it should be another container or not.
 4. Set up deploy process.
 5. Test and improve.
+6. Make more scripts for easy setup and guide for init setup.
+7. Remove bt_data folder from repo.
+8. Move migrate script to source code so no exposure of db pass.